redditdota/inhouse-bot/README.md

   * with extra info about MMR
 * categorize players if the queue is bigger than 2 lobbies
   * prioritize players with larger mmr and lower mmr to play together
-* remove players from the queue if they have no mmr and tell them how to link their mmr
 * close the queue once the time has concluded

 ## Future Iterations